mcdimus/demo-spring-api-versioning-and-swagger/README_2.md

 # Conclusion
 Run application and navigate a web browser to http://localhost:8080/swagger-ui.html.
 You will see API group selection dropbox in the right upper corner.
-Try to switch groups and notice how endpoints and their corresponding urls are changing.
+Try to switch groups and notice how endpoints, and their corresponding urls are changing.

 Now your REST API, versioned in a tricky way, is fully integrated with OpenAPI and Swagger UI.